SoftUni-Internal/interactive-content/EN/06-Applications-Routing/02-Navigation-for-SPA.md

 };
 ```

-In this example, first, we got the **URL**.
+We set the current URL in a variable called **currentPath**

-And after that, we set `window.location.href` to the same URL but with a changed hash.
+After, we set `window.location.href` to the same URL but with a changed hash.

-We pass the hash to the function's parameter **path**.

-And now let us see how to subscribe for changes:
+[/slide]

+[slide hideTitle]

+# Subscribing for Changes

+We can subscribe for changes in the url.

+The subscribing looks like this:

 ```js
 let url = undefined;